Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 The login consists of two steps.
 Step 1 is to send authentication data to the server (username and password and csrf token).
 Step 2 is processing the response from the server.
 #TODO: ADD LOGIN
+#TODO: add description; it is not needed to create a custom login page; as it is provided with CIAM already.
+You can use the default.
+It can be configured per client.

 ### Processing the response from the server
 An auth token will be present in a response from the server after a successful login.
 This token must be stored on the user's local computer.
 The auth token is present in the hash fragment of the redirect url from the server to the client.
 So, you need to make sure you will not clear the URL before saving it locally.